KSnape34/qr-code-generator/README.md

 - Input web address and creates unique QR code
 - Able to change the size of the QR code result
+- User is able to download QR code
 - Has a responsive design